-The members of the Compensation Committee during fiscal 2019 were Messrs.
-Hart (Chair), Hsieh and Lu.
-The Compensation Committee held six meetings during fiscal 2019.
+The members of the Compensation Committee during fiscal 2020 were Messrs.
+Hart (Chair), Hsieh, Lu and Dr. Cholawsky upon her appointment to the board in September 2019.
+Dr. Cholawsky was appointed Chair of the Compensation Committee upon the death of Mr. Hart in December 2019.
+Upon the recommendation of the Nominating and Governance Committee, the Board of Directors appointed Mr. Bradley to the Compensation Committee in June 2020.
+The Compensation Committee held six meetings during fiscal 2020.
 Each of the members of the Compensation Committee is independent for purposes of the Nasdaq Listing Rules.
 The Compensation Committee operates under a charter that is available on our website at www.gsitechnology.com.
 The purpose of the Compensation Committee is to assist the Board of Directors in carrying out its responsibilities with respect to: (i) overseeing our compensation policies and practices; and (ii) reviewing and approving compensation and compensation procedures for our executive officers.
 The Compensation Committee's responsibilities include: periodically reviewing and advising the Board of Directors concerning overall compensation philosophy, policies and plans, including reviewing both regional and industry compensation practices and trends; identifying any peer group of companies to be used for comparison purposes; reviewing and approving all performance goals and objectives relevant to the compensation of all executive officers and assessing the achievement of such goals and objectives; determining and approving all compensation for our executive officers (including salary and incentive-based compensation and awards); making recommendations to the Board of Directors regarding the establishment and terms of incentive compensation plans, and administering such plans; and approving grants of options and other equity awards to all executive officers and other eligible individuals under our equity compensation plans.
-Other responsibilities of the Compensation Committee include: reviewing and approving compensation-related matters outside the ordinary course of business, including but not limited to employment contracts, change-in-control provisions, severance arrangements, and material amendments thereto; preparing an annual report on executive compensation, including a Compensation Discussion and Analysis, for inclusion in the proxy statement for our annual meeting of stockholders; monitoring and assessing risks associated with our compensation policies and consulting with management regarding such risks; and reporting to the Board of Directors on the Compensation Committee's activities on a regular basis.
-Regarding most compensation Committee and its activities is set forth under the hea
+Other responsibilities of the Compensation Committee include: reviewing and approving compensation-related matters outside the ordinary course of business, including but not limited to employment contracts, changein-control provisions, severance arrangements, and material amendments thereto; preparing an annual report on executive compensation, including a Compensation Discussion and Analysis, for inclusion in the proxy statement for our annual meeting of stockholders; monitoring and assessing risks associated with our compensation policies and consulting with management regarding such risks; and reporting to the Board of Directors on the Compensation Committee's activities on a regular basis.
+Regarding most compensation matters, including executive compensation, our management provides recommendations to the Compensation Committee.
+Additional information regarding the Compensation Committee and its activities is set forth under the heading "Executive Compensation" in this proxy statement.